Sofia-Bourdon/Botanica-Essentials/README.md

 ## UX Planning
 **Design and Wireframes:**

-- When planning the application, the main design was created a balsamiq cloud template, where many of the website page's layout were put together before development.
-Bellow, you will find the original designs for the application:
+- When planning the application, the main design was created using a balsamiq cloud template, where many of the website pages' layout were put together before development.
+Below, you will find the original designs for the application:

 <img width="1512" alt="home_wireframe" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/0bab67de-b75a-4aa0-8b13-24f94cf9bbe7">